LucasK24/Tic-Tac-Toe/TicTacToe/Resources/README.txt

 Author: Lucas Katsenevas
 Last Modified: 1/16/2021

-Currently, this tic-tac-toe game supports local multiplayer.
+Currently, this tic-tac-toe game supports local multiplayer and playing against an AI.
 The game keeps track of each player's total wins, while switching between who goes first each game.
 There is a new game button that can be pressed after a game is over, or during if the users would like.
-Player 1 is always X's, while player 2 is always O's.

-In future versions, I would like to implement a player vs AI option and a networked 1v1 option.
-In addition, I would like to make it so players can customize their names and have the winning spots turn green when a win occurs.
+The AI has 3 difficulty levels - easy, hard, and impossible.
+On easy, the AI plays random moves, each with equal probability.
+On hard, the AI always makes winning moves (completes 3 in a row if there are already 2 of the 3 moves made) and blocks losses if possible (the opponent getting
+3 in a row on the subsequent move).
+On impossible difficulty, the AI will never lose....
+(FINISH)

+All sound effects come from: https://mixkit.co/